realworldocaml/book/book/testing/README.md

 Here's a simple example, where we want to test the behavior of `List.rev_append`.
 For this test, we're going to use a probability distribution for generating pairs of lists of integers.
-The following example shows how htat can be done using Quickcheck's combinators.
+The following example shows how that can be done using Quickcheck's combinators.

 ```ocaml file=examples/correct/bigger_quickcheck_test/test.ml
 open Core_kernel